jbcurtin/bert-etl/docs/index.rst

 * Its evaluation has no side effects

-The simplist Pure Function to be written could be,
+The simplist form of a Pure Function could be written as,

 .. code-block:: python